jiesutd/NCRFpp/README.md

 Cite:
 ========
-If you use NCRF++ for research, please cite the following paper:
+If you use NCRF++ for research, please cite our ACL paper:

     @article{yang2017ncrf,
      title={NCRF++: An Open-source Neural Sequence Labeling Toolkit},